darknightghost/sandnix/doc/kernel/core/mm.md

 Fork the userspace page table of current page table.
 #####Parameters
 * index
 The index of source page table.
+If index is illegal, EINVAL will be raised.

 #####Return value
 The index of new page table.

 ####`void core_mm_pg_tbl_release(u32 index);`
 #####Description
 Release a page table.
+If index is illegal, EINVAL will be raised.
 #####Parameters
 * index
 The index of page table to release.